 - Powdered gloves: These are coated with cornstarch to make them easier to put on (don) and to absorb perspiration.
 However, the powder can be messy and may carry latex proteins into the air, causing respiratory allergic reactions.

 - Powder-Free: Most modern medical and food industries prefer powder-free options to avoid contamination and allergies.
-Unless you have a specific industrial need for Powdered gloves, powder-free is generally the safer, cleaner choice.
+Unless you have a specific industrial need, powder-free is generally the safer, cleaner choice.

 Color Coding: Why Color Matters